-3.3 Emissions Reconciliation
+3.3 Reconciliation Process

-A Producer's accounting methodology must also include reconciliation of detected emission events, including all sources identified during leak detection surveys deployed as a requirement of the Standard (see Subsidiary Document 3: Monitoring Technology Deployment, Section 5.1 for more detail), parametric monitoring, and any other inspections or observations, or via monitoring and measurement data from historical surveys, parametric monitoring and any other inspections or observations for Facilities in Year 1 of the certification process (See Section 4 for more detail.
-For simplification purposes, all methods used to detect emissions to be reconciled are referred to as "applicable methods."
+An Operator's accounting methodology must also include the reconciliation of detected emission events, including all sources identified during leak detection surveys deployed as a requirement of the Standard (see Subsidiary Document 3: Monitoring Technology Deployment, Section 5.1 for more detail), parametric monitoring, and any other inspections or observations.
+All methods used to detect emissions events are referred to as "applicable methods."

-Operators must utilize a structured set of written principles, or a written protocol, to reconcile emissions that are detected through applicable methods with the emissions inventory that is submitted following the minimum requirements set forth in Annex A.1.2.
+Operators must utilize a structured set of written principles, or a written protocol, to reconcile emissions that are detected through applicable methods with the emissions inventory that are submitted following the minimum requirements set forth in Annex A.1.2.
 The process of reconciliation must then be rolled up to calculate an annual methane emissions inventory to be used in the operator's methane intensity, as set forth in Annex A.2.
 Operators may develop a protocol that establishes principles for the evaluation of commonly detected and attributed emission event types and emission sources, or that evaluates each emission event separately.
 The operator's protocol must be able to be applied to potential unintentional emission events or uncharacterized intentional emissions that could reasonably occur at the Facility.